johnj974/triathlon-checklist/README.md

   <li>18.
 The most up to date version of the app is then hosted on Heroku</li>
     </ul>
     </p>
+    <h3>Data Schema</h3>
+    <p>All the data that can be seen on the website is stored in a mongodb database, the data is stored in a collections folder
+    called triathlon-checklist. this data is then stored in three sub folders called blog, checklist and events, the blog subfolder is a standalone folder for the notes section of the site. the checklist subfolder has a relational subfolder called disciplines that links them together using the three differant types of disciplines involved in triathlons.
+The events subfolder is connected to a types subfolder that links the folders together using the differant types of triathlons that you can enter into.</p>
 <h2><a id="user-content-credits" class="anchor" aria-hidden="true" href="#credits"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M4 9h1v1H4c-1.5 0-3-1.69-3-3.5S2.55 3 4 3h4c1.45 0 3 1.69 3 3.5 0 1.41-.91 2.72-2 3.25V8.59c.58-.45 1-1.27 1-2.09C10 5.22 8.98 4 8 4H4c-.98 0-2 1.22-2 2.5S3 9 4 9zm9-3h-1v1h1c1 0 2 1.22 2 2.5S13.98 12 13 12H9c-.98 0-2-1.22-2-2.5 0-.83.42-1.64 1-2.09V6.25c-1.09.53-2 1.84-2 3.25C6 11.31 7.55 13 9 13h4c1.45 0 3-1.69 3-3.5S14.5 6 13 6z"></path></svg>
 </a>Credits</h2>
 <h3><a id="user-content-content" class="anchor" aria-hidden="true" href="#content"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M4 9h1v1H4c-1.5 0-3-1.69-3-3.5S2.55 3 4 3h4c1.45 0 3 1.69 3 3.5 0 1.41-.91 2.72-2 3.25V8.59c.58-.45 1-1.27 1-2.09C10 5.22 8.98 4 8 4H4c-.98 0-2 1.22-2 2.5S3 9 4 9zm9-3h-1v1h1c1 0 2 1.22 2 2.5S13.98 12 13 12H9c-.98 0-2-1.22-2-2.5 0-.83.42-1.64 1-2.09V6.25c-1.09.53-2 1.84-2 3.25C6 11.31 7.55 13 9 13h4c1.45 0 3-1.69 3-3.5S14.5 6 13 6z"></path></svg>
-</a>Data Schema</h3>
-<p>All the data that can be seen on the website is stored in a mongodb database, the data is stored in a collections folder
- called triathlon-checklist. this data is then stored in three sub folders called blog, checklist and events, the blog subfolder is a standalone folder for the notes section of the site. the checklist subfolder has a relational subfolder called disciplines that links them together using the three differant types of disciplines involved in triathlons.
-The events subfolder is connected to a types subfolder that links the folders together using the differant types of triathlons that you can enter into.</p>
+</a>Content</h3>
+    <p>The content on all the CRUD functional pages is entirely user generated.

 <h3><a id="user-content-media" class="anchor" aria-hidden="true" href="#media"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M4 9h1v1H4c-1.5 0-3-1.69-3-3.5S2.55 3 4 3h4c1.45 0 3 1.69 3 3.5 0 1.41-.91 2.72-2 3.25V8.59c.58-.45 1-1.27 1-2.09C10 5.22 8.98 4 8 4H4c-.98 0-2 1.22-2 2.5S3 9 4 9zm9-3h-1v1h1c1 0 2 1.22 2 2.5S13.98 12 13 12H9c-.98 0-2-1.22-2-2.5 0-.83.42-1.64 1-2.09V6.25c-1.09.53-2 1.84-2 3.25C6 11.31 7.55 13 9 13h4c1.45 0 3-1.69 3-3.5S14.5 6 13 6z"></path></svg>
 </a>Media</h3>